-Defense against kidnapping and abduction charges in Columbia and Charleston
+Defense against kidnapping and abduction charges in Columbia, South Carolina

 Kidnapping isn’t usually the way we see it on television or in the movies, with ransom notes and carefully planned drop-offs and secret phone calls.
 Often, kidnapping happens in the heat of the moment – when the accused is emotionally charged and sometimes not even aware he or she has broken the law.